TREC AutoJudge

 AutoJudge Pilot at TREC 25

-When official leaderboards and manual assessments are shared with participants of the host tracks, we will share them with you as well, so participants can perform a meta-evaluation.
+When official leaderboards and manual assessments are shared with participants of the host tracks, we will share results with you.
+After the pilot concludes we will share all data with everybody who participated so you can perform any meta-evaluation you like.

 Ideally this would allow everybody to drill into questions on consistency between different human judges vs different LLMs.
 How judgments relate to nuggets.
 Even whether manual judgments can be retrofit to new nugget banks.